 - Ensure that there are no XSS vulnerabilities in your application (see A1 Cross Site Scripting) - Insert custom random tokens into every form and URL that will not be automatically submitted by the browser.
-For example, the hidden field name and value is unique for every request.
+For example, and then verify that the submitted token is correct for the current user.
+Such tokens can be unique to that particular function or page for that user, or simply unique to the overall session.
+The more focused the token is to a particular function and/or particular set of data, the stronger the protection will be, but the more complicated it will be to construct and maintain